- Religion and Philosophy

-Nevertheless, to our detriment, we humans continue to do as we please regardless of Biblical guidelines that were put in place for our well being and for our spiritual protection.
-One of the most important points to remember is that evil is dishonest and as such, will introduce itself as a beacon of virtue and light, or anything else a human being may find appealing.
-Consequently, naïve minds are easily deceived and therefore, are more likely to be abused by malevolent forces.
+Nevertheless, to our detriment, we humans continue to do as we please regardless of Biblical guidelines that are meant for our well being and our spiritual protection.
+One of the most important points to remember is that evil is a liar and as such, will introduce itself as a beacon of virtue and light, or anything else a human being may find appealing.
+Consequently, naïve minds are easily deceived and are therefore are more likely to be targeted by malevolent forces.

 "Indeed the safest road to Hell is the gradual one--the gentle slope, soft underfoot, without sudden turnings, without milestones, without signposts."

 The truth is that we almost never recognize the face of malevolence, at least, not when we first meet it.
 Evil woos through subtle, seemingly lofty ideals that hint at the power of wisdom and inner knowing.
 Let's face it, if somebody approached you and said they wanted to rape and kill your daughter or invade and incapacitate your mind and your will, would you welcome them into your home with open arms?
 You would not.
 Nonetheless, we invite negativity into our lives more than we know.
 We fail to understand that evil has the ability to put on a kindly face to deceive, but once it has you in it's grip your life begins to spiral out of control.
 Having given the forces of darkness permission to enter into your life, “all hell breaks loose“ and it is not easy to rid yourself of the stronghold.

 "If we rely strictly on our feelings to keep us safe from danger, we risk having our lives endangered."